-(a)(1) Every pleading, written motion, and other paper shall be signed by at least one attorney of record, or, if the party is not represented, by the party.
+(a)(1) Every pleading, written motion, and other paper must be signed by at least one attorney of record, or, if the party is not represented, by the party.

 (a)(2) A person may sign a paper using any form of signature recognized by law as binding.
 Unless required by statute, a paper need not be accompanied by affidavit or have a notarized, verified or acknowledged signature.
-If a rule requires an affidavit or a notarized, verified or acknowledged signature, the person may submit a declaration pursuant to Utah Code Section 78B-5-705.
-If a statute requires an affidavit or a notarized, verified or acknowledged signature and the party electronically files the paper, the signature shall be notarized pursuant to Utah Code Section 46-1-16.
+If a rule requires an affidavit or a notarized, verified or acknowledged signature, the person may submit a declaration pursuant to Utah Code Section 78B‑5‑705.
+If an affidavit or a paper with a notarized, verified or acknowledged signature is filed, the party must comply with Rule 5(f).

-(a)(3) An unsigned paper shall be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.
+(a)(3) An unsigned paper will be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.

 (b) Representations to court.
 By presenting a pleading, written motion, or other paper to the court (whether by signing, filing, submitting, or advocating), an attorney or unrepresented party is certifying that to the best of the person's knowledge, information, and belief, formed after an inquiry reasonable under the circumstances,

 (b)(1) it is not being presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation;

 (b)(2) the claims, defenses, and other legal contentions are warranted by existing law or by a nonfrivolous argument for the extension, modification, or reversal of existing law or the establishment of new law;

 (b)(3) the allegations and other factual contentions have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery; and